bjaxqq/GDD316/README.md

 ### Portfolio Website

-The frontend for the work is on an individual [portfolio website](https://mywebspace.quinnipiac.edu/bajackson1/GDD_316/index.html) to publish our assignments.
+This class' work is on an individual [portfolio website](https://mywebspace.quinnipiac.edu/bajackson1/GDD_316/index.html).
 If you go to this link, you will be directed to the website where you can see the individual assignments and final project.
 I did this as well for another class, [GDD200](https://github.com/bjaxqq/GDD200).
 The backend for everything is here in the repository.